douglasgreen/outlines/computing/computer_science/computer_science.md

 Algorithms have a wide range of practical applications in various fields:

 -   Data Analysis: Sorting algorithms are used to organize data, making it easier to analyze and understand.
--   Search Engines: Algorithms like Google\'s PageRank sort through billions of web pages and rank them based on relevance and other factors.
+-   Search Engines: Algorithms like Google's PageRank sort through billions of web pages and rank them based on relevance and other factors.
 -   Machine Learning: Algorithms are used to process and analyze large datasets, leading to predictions and insights.
 -   Cryptography: Algorithms encrypt and decrypt data, ensuring secure communication over the internet.
 -   Pathfinding Algorithms: Used in GPS systems to find the shortest route between points.